-- connect the flex adapter to the TEB, which is housed in the EMU3 probe, - and assemble the appropriate flex adapter, adapter and/or socket to emulate your target MCU.
+- connect the flex adapter to the TEB, which is housed in the EMU3 probe, - assemble the appropriate flex adapter and socket to emulate your target MCU,

-The target MCUs that are emulated by the ST7MDT20J-EMU3 Probe exist in various microcontroller packages.
-To connect the emulator to your application board, you must connect the flex adapter, adapters and/or sockets for the microcontroller package you are using.
+The target MCUs that are emulated by the ST7MDT20J-EMU3 Probe exist in various microcontroller packages-four different packages in total.
+To connect the emulator to your application board, you must assemble/connect the flex adapter, adapters and/or sockets for the microcontroller package you are using.